 The Indigo Notebook, The Ruby Notebook, The Jade Notebook – 3 book series by Laura Resau – REALISTIC

 I adore this wonderful, imaginative series filled with romance and self-discovery!
 Zeeta and her free-spirited mother, Layla, move countries with frequency.
-The first book takes place in Ecuador where Zeeta meets another American named Wendell who she helps find his birth parents only his birth dad’s activities are suspicious and possibly dangerous.
+The first book takes place in Ecuador where Zeeta meets another American named Wendell who she helps find his birth parents but his birth dad’s activities are suspicious and possibly dangerous.
 The two fall in love and their relationship continues developing throughout the series.
 The second book in the series happens in France with Zeeta learning more about her own mysterious father.
 The third book takes place in Mexico where Wendell is photographing rare sea turtles.
 Fantastic reads!

 The Living 2 book series (so far) by Matt de la Pena – ADVENTURE